Last updated on November 8th, 2022 at 06:56 pm

 Here’s a quick reference of how to make the beef stew with papaya fruit.

 But first, always get all your ingredients ready before cooking.
-Saves a lot of time!
+It saves a lot of time!

 - Clean the meat.
 Rinse, pat dry and set aside.